Stipend & Incentives for Rural Practice

 Provider Eligibility: Site must be hiring a physician, either MD or DO, or psychiatric nurse practitioner who is:

 - A primary care board-certified physician or board-certified psychiatric nurse practitioner who has been practicing for 12 months or longer.
+Site may hire a non-board certified provider if that is consistent with the facility’s by-laws.

 - Working full time (32 hours or more per week) seeing primary care patients.